Episcopal Diocese of Alabama

 The Episcopal Diocese of Alabama is located in Province IV of the Episcopal Church and serves the state of Alabama with the exception of the extreme southern region, including Mobile, which forms part of the Diocese of the Central Gulf Coast.
 The latter body was formed in 1970 from portions of the territories of the Diocese of Alabama and the Diocese of Florida.

+The diocese reported 32,160 members in 2018 and 29,180 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 87 filing congregations of the diocese in 2024 was $38,614,024.
+Average Sunday attendance (ASA) was 7,538 persons.

-The current and 12th bishop of Alabama is the Right Reverend Dr. Glenda Curry, former rector of All Saints’ Church in Homewood, Alabama (a Birmingham suburb) and a former college administrator.
-She is assisted by the Right Reverend Brian Prior, former bishop of Minnesota.
-Curry was elected on January 18, 2020, consecrated on June 27, 2020, and installed as diocesan bishop on January 9, 2021.
+The current and 13th bishop of Alabama is the Right Reverend Richard T. Lawson, former dean of the Cathedral of St. John in the Wilderness, in Denver, Colorado.
+He was consecrated and installed on June 27, 2026.
 The Cathedral Church of the Advent in Birmingham serves as its cathedral.
 The bishop's offices are located at Carpenter House in Birmingham which is next to the Church of the Advent, a pre-existing parish that the diocese designated as its cathedral in 1982.

+On January 31, 2026, the diocese elected the Very Rev. Richard T. Lawson III as its next diocesan bishop.

-The diocese currently includes 92 parishes, including college campus ministries and Camp McDowell, the diocesan camp and conference center, located in Nauvoo, Alabama, in the northwestern part of the state.
+The diocese currently includes 87 parishes as well as college campus ministries and Camp McDowell, the diocesan camp and conference center, located in Nauvoo, Alabama, in the northwestern part of the state.

-The total membership of the diocese is estimated at over 30,000 persons.
 Alabama is the only diocese in the Episcopal Church where there are no mission congregations; that is, all churches are expected to be self-supporting and self-governing parishes, with diocesan subsidies reserved for new church starts only.
 The policy was instituted by Bishop Furman C. Stough in the 1970s.